arunmadhusud/Content-based-Image-Retrieval/README.md

 For "feature.cpp", following are the options for distance metric type.
  * "sq" for sum of squared difference.
  * "hi" for histogram instersection.

-### Run the extensions

-For "readfile.cpp", following are the options for feature type.

-* "tl" is to use whole image texture histogram based on laws filters as features.
-* "gf" is to use whole image texture histogram based on gabor filters as features.
-* "sv" is to use single normalized histogram based on the spatial variance of color as features.

-For "feature.cpp", following are the options for feature type.
  * "tl": Use texture (based on laws filters) and color histogram for matching.
 Use histogram instersection ("hi") as distance metric for better results.
  * "gf": Use texture (based on gabor filters) and color histogram for matching.
 Use histogram instersection ("hi") as distance metric for better results.
  * "sv": Use spatial variance of color and  color histogram.
 Use histogram instersection ("hi") as distance metric  for better results

 ## Acknowledgements